codecryption/magento2-breadcums-image/README.md

 ● SEO Friendliness: Properly optimized breadcrumbs with images can contribute positively to your site's SEO efforts.

-## How to install Magento 2 Delete order extension
+## How to install Magento 2 Breadcums Image order extension

 ● Download the extension from above given code.